-If you wish to hold an ad-hoc event in England or Wales, you may be required to give a temporary event notice (TEN) to your local licensing authority no later than ten working days before the event.
+If you wish to hold an ad-hoc event in England or Wales, you may be required to give a temporary event notice (TEN) to your local licensing authority no later than ten clear working days before the event or no later than five clear working days in respect of a late notice.
 If the premises where the event is to be held is in areas governed by two or more local authorities applications must be made to each.
+No premises may be used more than 12 times or more than 21 days per calendar year.

-Unless you submit an electronic application you must also give a copy of the notice to the police no later than ten working days before the event.
+Unless you submit an electronic application you must also give a copy of the notice to the police and the environmental health service no later than ten clear working days before the event or no later than five clear working days in respect of a late notice.

-You must be 18 years or older to give a TEN and can give a maximum of five TENs per year.
-If you are a personal licence holder, you can give a maximum of 50 TENs per year.
+You must be 18 years or older to give a TEN and can give a maximum of five TENs per year (including 2 late notices).
+If you are a personal licence holder, you can give a maximum of 50 TENs per year (including 10 late notices).

 An activity that can be licensed must be carried out as detailed in a notice that must be given.